tanyagadwal/Hotel-Management-System/README.md

-# Hotel-Management-
+# Hotel-Management-System
-a website that does hotel management
+a hotel management database application using HTML,CSS,Javascript as frontend, MySQL as database, JDBC to connect to database, Tomcat as server and Servlet to connect frontend to backend